 Teen Challenge Residents Learn to Help the Community As Well

 An added prominent gauge of growth is an attitude of service and giving to others.
 Teen Challenge heavily emphasizes community participation and giving through serving.
 Teen Challenge teens serve one another, serve the community and learn to serve the world.
-Service takes place on campus; during field trips to soup kitchens, churches, and parks; and in missions experiences such as building homes for the disadvantaged in Mexico or Haiti.
+Service takes place on campus; during field trips to soup kitchens, churches, and parks; and in missions experiences such as building homes for the disadvantaged.
 Helping teens grow means instructing them how to give to others, and we work hard to lead by example.
 The volunteer work is completely charitable and unpaid.

 Please consider looking outside of Alabama, to see how Teen Challenge’s one-of-a-kind program can bring about restoration in your family.
-Of the families we’ve helped over the past 3 decades, more than 80% say that they have experienced healing.
+Of the families we’ve helped over the past 60 years, more than 80% say that they have experienced healing.
 To learn more, we invite you to investigate each Teen Challenge program and school listed on the home page of this site.